Robinyo/serendipity/docs/architecture/pwa/README.md

 ### NgModules

-Angular 20 continues to support the use of NgModules, although it strongly encourages and promotes the adoption of standalone components, directives, and pipes as the preferred approach for new projects and for migrating existing ones.
+Angular 20 continues to support the use of NgModules, although it strongly encourages and promotes the adoption of **standalone components**, **directives**, and **pipes** as the preferred approach for new projects and for migrating existing ones.

-While NgModules are still functional, the Angular team recommends transitioning to standalone wherever possible to benefit from:
+While NgModules are still functional, the Angular team recommends transitioning to standalone wherever possible.

-Reduced boilerplate <br />
-Standalone components eliminate the need for declaring components, directives, and pipes within declarations arrays in modules.

-Improved tree-shaking <br />
-Standalone components can lead to smaller bundle sizes as only the necessary code is included.

-Simplified dependency management <br />
-Dependencies are directly imported into standalone components, making them easier to track.

-Better developer experience <br />
-Less configuration and clearer dependency chains can enhance development.

-Types of NgModules still in use: <br />

-Root Module (AppModule) <br />
-The main module of an Angular application, typically responsible for bootstrapping the application.

-Feature Modules <br />
-Modules that encapsulate a specific feature or domain within an application.

-Shared Modules <br />
-Modules containing reusable components, directives, and pipes that are shared across multiple feature modules.

-Core Modules <br />
-Modules that contain singleton services or application-wide functionalities.

-Routing Modules <br />
-Modules dedicated to defining and managing the application's routes.

-Transitioning to Standalone <br />
-Angular 20 provides tools and guidance for migrating existing module-based applications to leverage standalone components. <br />
-This often involves:
-- Removing `NgModule` decorators and related arrays (e.g., declarations, imports, exports).
-- Directly importing dependencies into the standalone component files.
-- Using the `standalone: true` property in component, directive, and pipe decorators.

 ## ❯ Material Design